mikelawrence/RPi-pHat-Thermocouple/README.md

 ### MAX31850K Thermocouple-to-Digital Converter

-Although the MAX38150K datasheet typical application circuit doesn't show the use of ferrite beads many designs seems to include them.
+Although the MAX38150K datasheet typical application circuit doesn't show the use of ferrite beads many designs seem to include them.
 That in combination with the larger than normal capacitor across the input will hopefully improve sampling errors even further.

 ## Raspberry Pi Setup